About Charts

 About The Steering Group

 The Steering Group is a key part of the operational infrastructure of CHARTS as a member-guided organisation.
 It is designed to both represent our membership and maximise the impact of our services.
-Members are invited to represent Argyll and Bute local council areas and include arts, heritage and strategic expertise:

 Steering Group members are expected to: